Questions or concerns? Here are answers to frequently asked questions about AOSHS.

 Email firstname.lastname@example.org Website http://www.iss.edu

 The European Council of International Schools (ECIS) also maintains a job back listing for administrators and teachers www.ecis.org.

-Contact United States Department of State at the following website http://travel.state.gov/content/passports/en/abroad/events-and-records/birth.html
+Contact United States Department of State at the following website: https://travel.state.gov/content/travel/en/international-travel/while-abroad/birth-abroad.html

 Former DoDDS/DoDEA employees may request copies of their records from the National Personnel Records Center – http://www.archives.gov/st-louis/civilian-personnel